awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.md

 ## Disable SDK Metrics<a name="csm-disable-agent"></a>

-To turn off SDK Metrics, set *csm\_enabled* to *false* in your environment variables, or in your AWS Shared config file located at `~/.aws/config`\.
+To turn off SDK Metrics, set *csm\_enabled* to *false* in your environment variables, or in your AWS shared config file located at `~/.aws/config`\.
 Then restart your CloudWatch agent so that the changes can take effect\.

  **Environment Variables**